vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/others.md

 The theme allows you to set variables in the `palette.styl` of `.vuepress/style` to customize most of the colors, responsive breakpoints, page layout size and other parameters.

-For detailed info, please refer to [Stylus Configuration](../../config/stylus.md)
+For detailed info, please see [Stylus Configuration](../../config/stylus.md)

 ## Fullscreen Button